talkable/talkable-docs/source/api_v2/flow.rst

 Example destination URL: `http://merchant.com?tkbl_cvuuid={{visitor_uuid}}&utm_source=talkable&...`

-Submit Origin data to talkable to generate the referral
+Submit Origin data to Talkable to generate the Referral
 -------------------------------------------------------

 Once any user makes an action which implies possible close of a referral chain, send an :ref:`Origin <api_v2/origins>`.
 Please include `uuid` in this request if possible.